 Founded in 2010, BioVersys is in the process of building the necessary ‘fire stations’ needed to fight antimicrobial resistance.
 The company will soon begin the clinical evaluation for two of its programs: A drug to treat hospital-acquired drug-resistant Acinetobacter baumannii infections, which have proven challenging to tackle in the past; and a drug that is capable of overcoming resistance to and potentiating ethionamide, an established anti-tuberculosis drug.

-Drugs that can fight TB are urgently needed as the infection kills approximately 1.5 million people every year.
-Drug resistance in TB is a growing challenge in many parts of the world, including China, India, and large parts of the former Soviet Union.
+Drugs that can fight tuberculosis are urgently needed as the infection kills approximately 1.5 million people every year.
+Drug resistance in tuberculosis is a growing challenge in many parts of the world, including China, India, and large parts of the former Soviet Union.

 In addition, BioVersys is developing two programs in lead optimization: First, a new drug against methicillin-resistant Staphylococcus aureus (MRSA), one of the major causes of death attributed to antimicrobial resistance; and second, a novel mode of action broadband antibiotics.